Massachusetts Attorney General Implicates Family Behind Purdue Pharma In Opioid Deaths

 It also states that, in 2013, Purdue staff claimed they defeated Massachusetts legislation to restrict OxyContin.

-In June, Massachusetts was the first state — followed in October by Suffolk County, New York — to file a lawsuit that names individual members of the Sackler family.
+In June, Massachusetts was the first state — followed in October by Suffolk County, N.Y. — to file a lawsuit that names individual members of the Sackler family.

 A status hearing is scheduled for Jan.
 25 in Massachusetts' Suffolk County Superior Court.